 Roof Rats & Your Roof

 These rodents have earned their name.
 They commonly get onto roofs.
-If you want any hope of keeping them out of your Greensboro home, you need to understand how they get up there.
+If you want any hope of keeping rodents out of your Greensboro home, you need to understand how they get up there.

 If you have trees near your home, a roof rat may use tree limbs to get onto your roof and exploit vulnerabilities up there.
 Trim tree branches away from your roofline to prevent them.